 In 2009, Central Region Commercial Fisheries Division began tagging all big, longnose and Aleutian skates greater than 70 cm total length with spaghetti-type tags.
 Starting in 2010, all skate species of all sizes were tagged on ADF&G surveys.
-In addition to 261 longnose skate, 34 big skate, 23 Aleutian skate, and 357 sandpaper skate tagged in PWS, six big skates were tagged with pop-off satellite transmitters as part of a collaborative project between Thomas Farrugia, a graduate student with the University of Alaska, Fairbanks and ADF&G. There were 20 longnose and 2 big skates tagging during Kachemak Bay the trawl survey.
-(Contact Dr. Ken Goldman) The recreational halibut fishery is the focus of a statewide research and management effort.
-Data on the recreational fishery and harvest are collected through port sampling in Southeast and
+Between the Kamishak and Southern District large mesh trawl surveys conducted in 2012, there were 102 longnose skate, 33 big skate, 3 Aleutian skate, and 112 sandpaper skate tagged.
+(Contact Dr. Ken Goldman)

-Southcentral Alaska.
+The recreational halibut fishery is the focus of a statewide research and management effort.
+Data on the recreational fishery and harvest are collected through port sampling in Southeast and Southcentral Alaska.
 Harvest estimates are provided annually to the IPHC for use in an annual stock assessment, and to the NPFMC.
 The council's Scientific and Statistical Committee has periodically reviewed the state's estimation and projection methods, and the council incorporates the information in the design and analysis of regulations for the sport charter fishery (Contact Scott Meyer).